-- The proposal does not block nor obscure any significant or scenic views or outlooks. - The planning proposal seeks to increase the height limit of the site to 20m but the site specific DCP will limit development adjacent to the eastern boundary to 2 storeys in order for it to be compatible with the scale of buildings in the R3 Medium Density Residential Zone.
+- The proposal does not block nor obscure any significant or scenic views or outlooks. - The planning proposal seeks to increase the height limit of the site to 15m but the site specific DCP will limit development adjacent to the eastern boundary to 2 storeys in order for it to be compatible with the scale of buildings in the R3 Medium Density Residential Zone.

 - The built form envisioned in the site specific DCP will allow for a transition in scale from the existing buildings to the east of the site to the higher density buildings proposed on site. - The masterplan places 2 storey buildings along the eastern boundary providing an extensive setback between the 1 and 2 storey townhouses and the higher density 4 storey buildings. - The masterplan places a public open space central to the site, removing the current RACF building that is visible from this viewpoint.
 As a result the outcome of the proposal on this view is increased vegetation and greenery.
-This change in view will not appear visually jarring to the casual observer. - The higher buildings (5 and 6 storeys) is proposed in the centre of the site to the north and to the southerly boundary.
-Hence, from this view the higher buildings and density of the site will not be visually prominent. - The built form will be controlled by the site specific DCP that will setback the buildings 15m from the boundary, with the 4 storey buildings being setback at least 47m from the eastern site boundary.
+This change in view will not appear visually jarring to the casual observer. - The built form will be controlled by the site specific DCP that will setback the buildings 15m from the boundary, with the 4 storey buildings being setback further from the eastern site boundary.
 These building separation distances, coupled with the retention and planting of landscaping will ensure the built form blends in with the natural environment and does not appear visually jarring to the casual observer. - Importantly, from this viewpoint the proposed built form will appear recessive behind the existing buildings and mature trees, which will remain as the dominant visual elements. - The crowns of the trees along the site boundary extend beyond the maximum height of the buildings, and will remain as the dominant feature when viewed from the public domain in most instances. - The trees in this view are dictating the horizon not the built form and this is being maintained with the new proposal.